BIIFSweden/NavinciWorkshop_Feb2023/part1_qupath/README.md

 ### Basic annotation drawing

-To annotate which region in the core image that should be used for the cell segmentation and classification, use the Ellipse tool from the toolbar to draw a circle, like in the screenshot:
+To select a regions of interest using the Square or Ellipse tool from the toolbar to draw a circle, like in the screenshot: It is often a good idea to select a smaller representative region to set parameters since running on the full image may take a few minutes.

 ![](images/screenshot_annotation1.png?raw=true "Screenshot")